Category Archives: Humor

 What a surprising thing to hear someone say, right?
 This was a person who was essentially admitting she didn’t possess a sense of humor.
 I never could get my head around that.

 Around the same time, I participated in a couple of “Laughter Yoga” classes at our church with several other women (not the brunette).
 The theory behind “Laughter Yoga” is that laughing, even if it’s completely fake, is beneficial both physically and mentally.
-So we would do some stretches then we’d be invited to randomly call out something happening in our lives and then heartily laugh about it as a collective.
+We would do some breath work and stretches, then we’d be invited to randomly call out something happening in our lives and then heartily laugh about it as a collective.
 I remember thinking that if anyone walked into that room they would think we had all lost our minds.
-Here we are, stating out loud things like “my daughter is in love with a loser” or “my dog is sick” then laughing our heads off.
+Here we are, yelling out things like “my daughter is in love with a loser” or “my dog is sick” then laughing our heads off.

 I wonder if this is still a thing?

 Anyway, my point is that laughter is important.
-Especially in these abnormal times.
-It releases endorphins and relaxes your body.
-It is essential to one’s well-being.
+Especially in these upside-down times.
+It releases endorphins and relaxes our bodies.
+It is essential to our well-being.
 It’s what gets us through, don’t you think?

 f82fc128c3330ddc6dcd50de8069d265.jpg

-Recently, I came across this interesting piece of nostalgia at our thrift store that I found hysterical.
-It reminded me of the big productions produced for company employees, as featured in my favorite documentary “Bathtubs Over Broadway” which I wrote about here.
-If only I had a basement with a bar….
+The non-profit organization that I worked at when I originally published this blog post also ran a thrift store.
+I came across this interesting piece of nostalgia that I found hysterical.
+It reminded me of the big productions produced for corporate America’s employees, as featured in one of my favorite documentaries “Bathtubs Over Broadway” (which is pure joy and available on Netflix).

 Alphabet Soup Challenge: A is For Aging